Fluval Spec V Aquarium Review (Pre-2016 Version)

 Spec V Light Performance:

-I tested the output of the Spec V light using a Seneye Reef Aquarium Monitor and PAR meter.
+I tested the Spec V light output using a Seneye Reef Aquarium Monitor and PAR meter.
 You can read more on this page about my test methodology, but the basic premise is as follows:

-• Use the Seneye light meter to test for PAR levels at 5 different locations through the tank: center and four corners.
+• Use the Seneye light meter to test for PAR levels at five different locations in the tank: center and four corners.

 • Tested at two different depths: 5″ below the water line and 9.5″ below the water line.